 1. Schools offering an international curriculum

-2. Schools for an International population only (targeted towards foreign nationals and expats)
+2. Schools for Internationally mobile students (targeted towards foreign nationals and expats)

 3. A mix of 1 & 2 but with a large domestic student population

 4. Schools with International and Global in their name without any apparent reason

 The American Embassy School in New Delhi would fall in the second category.
 Below is an excerpt from the American Embassy School’s admission page as on 14-Jun-2019, “. . .
 The American Embassy School was established to enable American children to study under the American system of education, as well as third country nationals (non-Indian, non-US) that are in Delhi on a temporary basis for the purpose of employment.
 The American Embassy School is not in competition with Indian schools, and is neither designed nor empowered to serve the needs of Indian students.”